 Strings.
-Javascript only provides immutable UTF-16 strings, while OCaml strings are mutable arrays of 8-bit characters.
-Thus, strings are implemented as an object that acts as a proxy for three possible representations: a UTF-16 Javascript string, a string of bytes stored in a Javascript string (one byte per UTF-16 code unit), and a Javascript array of bytes.
-The first representation is used when converting to and from Javascript.
-The second allows efficiently to the first.
+JavaScript only provides immutable UTF-16 strings, while OCaml strings are mutable arrays of 8-bit characters.
+Thus, strings are implemented as objects that act as proxies for three possible representations: a UTF-16 JavaScript string, a string of bytes stored in a JavaScript string (one byte per UTF-16 code unit), and a JavaScript array of bytes.
+The first representation is used when converting to and from JavaScript.
+The second allows efficient string read access and concatenation and can be converted efficiently to the first.
 The last is only used when the string is modified.
 Conversions are automatically performed when needed.

 Concurrency.
-Javascript has no multi-threading support.
+JavaScript has no multi-threading support.
 Thus, the OCaml thread library cannot be used.
-However, the Lwt cooperative thread library [26] works out of the box, without modification nor recompilation.
+However, the Lwt cooperative thread library [13] works out of the box, without modification nor recompilation.